Jumantara-Capstone-Team/Jumantara-Weather/README.md

 The application supports push notifications for important weather updates.
 Ensure notifications are enabled in your browser.

+## Production Link

+Visit the [Jumantara Production Site](https://jumantara.vercel.app/) to see the application in action.

 ---

 Feel free to contribute, report issues, or suggest improvements to enhance Jumantara as a reliable weather monitoring application!